isomerpages/pa-ccc/pages/terms-of-use.md

 8. PA shall not, in any event, be liable for any damages, loss or expense including without limitation, direct, indirect, special, or consequential damage, arising from or in connection with:

-  +(a)  any access, use or the inability to access or use this Website, or reliance on the Contents;
+      (a)  any access, use or the inability to access or use this Website, or reliance on the Contents;

-  +(b)  any system, server or connection failure, error, omission, interruption, delay in transmission, breach of security, malicious code or computer virus; and/or
+      (b)  any system, server or connection failure, error, omission, interruption, delay in transmission, breach of security, malicious code or computer virus; and/or

-  +(c)  any use of or access to any other website linked to this Website.
+      (c)  any use of or access to any other website linked to this Website.

 **Right of Access**